aware-ai-global/.github/profile/README.md

 **Application Development & Integration.** Custom AI solutions that fit seamlessly into the systems your business already runs on.

-**Custom Model Development.** Models tailored to your business, your data, and your goals — with complete control over your IP.
+**Custom Model Development.** Models tailored to your business, your data, and your goals, with complete control over your IP.

 **Agentic AI.** Smarter automation through AI agents built for your business workflows.